Sukumar Azhikode: Biography

-Sukumar Azhikode, was born on May 12, 1926, at Azhikode, a coastal village in Kannur district of the south Indian state of Kerala to Vidwan Panankavil Damodharan, a teacher, and his wife, Koloth Thattarathu Madhaviyamma, as the fourth of their six children.
-His early schooling was at Azhikode South Elementary School and he passed intermediate examination from Rajas High School Chirakkal in 1941 before studying ayurveda at Kottakkal Arya Vaidya Patasala for one year.
-Subsequently, he joined St. Aloysius College, Mangalore from where he graduated in commerce in 1943.
-He started his career as a clerk at the Kannur branch of Indian Overseas Bank but soon quit the job to pursue a teaching career for which he completed the teachers' training course from Government College of Teacher Education, Kozhikode (GCTE) and joined his alma mater, Rajas High School, Chirakkal, as a teacher in 1948.
+Sukumar Azhikode was born on 12 May 1926, at Azhikode, a coastal village in the Kannur district of the south Indian state of Kerala, to Vidwan Panankavil Damodharan, a teacher, and his wife, Koloth Thattarathu Madhaviyamma, as the fourth of their six children.
+His early schooling was at Azhikode South Elementary School, and he passed the intermediate examination from Rajas High School Chirakkal in 1941 before studying ayurveda at Kottakkal Arya Vaidya Patasala for one year.
+Subsequently, he joined St. Aloysius College, Mangalore, from where he graduated in commerce in 1943.

+Azhikode started his career as a clerk at the Kannur branch of Indian Overseas Bank but soon quit the job to pursue a teaching career for which he completed the teachers' training course from Government College of Teacher Education, Kozhikode (GCTE) and joined his alma mater, Rajas High School, Chirakkal, as a teacher in 1948.
 While serving as a teacher, he continued his studies through distance education and earned master's degrees in Sanskrit and Malayalam languages.
 He followed it up with a bachelor's degree in education from GCTE in 1952.
-During the next three and a half decades, he worked at various institutions, starting with St. Joseph's College, Devagiri and St. Aloysius College, Mangalore as a lecturer, as the principal at SNM Training College, Moothakunnam, before joining the University of Calicut as the founder head and professor of the department of Malayalam.
-In between, he secured a PhD in Malayalam literature in 1981, for his thesis, Western Influence in Malayalam Literary Criticism.
+During the next three and a half decades, he worked at various institutions, starting with St. Joseph's College, Devagiri, and St. Aloysius College, Mangalore, as a lecturer, as the principal at SNM Training College, Moothakunnam, before joining the University of Calicut as the founder head and professor of the department of Malayalam.
+In between, he secured a PhD in Malayalam literature in 1981 for his thesis, Western Influence in Malayalam Literary Criticism.
 Later, he served as the pro vice chancellor and acting vice chancellor of the university.